bharath-123/builder-specs/specs/deneb/assembler.md

     # TODO- Develop this method as we go along
     # check that there are no blob bundles for tob_bid
     assert len(tob_bid.blob_bundles) == 0
-    assert len(tob_bid_execution_payload.transctions) == 3 # 1 tx for the uniswap ETH/USDC swap, 1 for the builder payout, 1 for the validator payout
+    assert len(tob_bid_execution_payload.transctions) < 4 # 1 tx for the uniswap ETH/USDC swap, 1 for the builder payout, 1 for the validator payout.
+It can also have 0 txs

     tob_bid_txs = tob_bid_execution_payload.transctions